What size garden room do I need without planning permission?

 Including the roof, you can build up to 4 metres for a gable and up to 3 metres for other roof designs.
 However, crucially, if the garden room falls within 2 metres of the property’s boundary, then the structure’s full height, including the roof, cannot exceed 2.5 metres.

-Of course, you may be allowed to build a larger garden room.
-You will just have to undergo a planning permission application in order to do so.
+You may be allowed to build a larger garden room, but you will just have to undergo a planning permission application in order to do so.

 How big can my garden room be?